MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 * The maximum number of Power BI items that can be deployed in a single deployment is 300.

-* Downloading a PBIX file after deployment isn't supported.
+* Downloading a *.pbix* file after deployment isn't supported.

 * When deploying a Power BI item for the first time, if another item in the target stage is similar in type (for example, if both files are reports) and has the same name, the deployment will fail.